Electa-Git/PowerModelsDistributionStateEstimation.jl/README.md

 [![Build Status](https://travis-ci.com/Electa-Git/PowerModelsStateEstimation.jl.svg?token=wBsNbd12XnPoP4bx78Cy&branch=master)](https://travis-ci.com/Electa-Git/PowerModelsSE.jl)
 [![codecov](https://codecov.io/gh/Electa-Git/PowerModelsStateEstimation.jl/branch/master/graph/badge.svg?token=vATNv5wVsp)](https://codecov.io/gh/Electa-Git/PowerModelsStateEstimation.jl)

 PowerModelsStateEstimation.jl is an extension package of PowerModels(Distribution).jl for Static Power System State Estimation.
 Currently, the package focusses on Distribution System State Estimation.
-Furthermore, this package is flexible design tool, enabling benchmarks between different power flow formulations, rather then providing the most tractable state estimator.
+Furthermore, this package is flexible design tool, enabling benchmarks between different state estimation models, rather then providing the fastest state estimator.
+Different state estimation models can be built by using different power flow formulations, state estimation criteria, (in)equality constraints, and so forth.

 A State Estimator determines the *most-likely* state of power system given a set of uncertainties, e.g., measurement errors, pseudo-measurements, etc. These uncertainties may pertain to any quantity of any network component, e.g., voltage magnitude (`vm`) of a `bus`, power demand (`pd`) of a `load`, etc.